Chadaphorn0402/Chadaphorn0402/readme.md

-### Hi there 👋 Nice to see u.
+### Hi there 👋 Nice to see u. 💕

-- 😄 My name is: Chadaphorn Thongphutorn
+- 🌻 My name is: Chadaphorn Thongphutorn
+- 🍉 My nickname is : Tangmo
-- ⚡ Student id: 63361221
+- ❤️ Student id: 63361221
 - 🔭 I'm currently studying on Faculty of Engineering.

 #### Career interests in the future :